If you have configured the restrictions but they do not work, there are two possible reasons why that might be happening.

 These errors are also shown in

-http(s)://your-license-server-web-page/check-configuration shows where logs and config files are located on your copy of the license server.
+/check-configuration (for more detailed information, see Connection) shows where logs and config files are located on your copy of FLS.

 Cannot obtain ticket from FLS